Elena-Gabriela Ruse: 2018–2019: Major debut, Bucharest doubles final

+2021: First WTA Tour title, US Open doubles quarterfinal

-She made her WTA 1000 debut in Indian Wells as a qualifier.
+She made her WTA 1000 debut at the Indian Wells Open as a qualifier.

 Ruse won her maiden WTA Tour singles title at the Hamburg European Open, defeating Andrea Petkovic in the final.
-As a result of this successful run, she climbed 65 positions and entered the top 150 in singles at a new career-high of world No. 133.
-Following her run in Hamburg, Ruse reached a second consecutive final later that month, at the Palermo Open; however, she lost it in straight sets to Danielle Collins.
+As a result of this run, she climbed 65 positions and entered the top 150 in singles at a new career-high of world No. 133.
+Following her run in Hamburg, Ruse reached a second consecutive final later that month, at the Palermo Ladies Open; however, she lost it in straight sets to Danielle Collins.

 She made her US Open debut as a qualifier, but lost in the first round to Markéta Vondroušová.
-In doubles at the same tournament she reached her first Major quarterfinal partnering Monica Niculescu.
+At the same tournament she reached her first Grand Slam doubles quarterfinal partnering Monica Niculescu.

-She reached another new career-high of No. 83 in the world on 18 October 2021, and finished the year ranked No. 85.
+She reached another new career-high of No. 83, on 18 October 2021, and finished the year ranked world No. 85.